-To reach the aims of individuals and societies, students should be able to
+In order to reach the aims of individuals and societies, students should be able to

-- discuss concepts, issues, models, visual representation and theories; - synthesize information to make valid arguments; - analyze and evaluate a range of sources/data in terms of origin and purpose, examining values and limitations; - interpret different perspectives and their implications.
+- Discuss concepts, issues, models, visual representation and theories - Synthesize information to make valid arguments - Analyze and evaluate a range of sources/data in terms of origin and purpose, examining values and limitations - Interpret different perspectives and their implications

-At the end of each semester students are graded on the four assessment criteria outlined above.
+Each semester students are graded on the four assessment criteria outlined above.
 At the end of the course, criteria grades are combined to produce an overall MYP individuals and societies attainment level.